unrealwork/atsd-use-cases/USMortality/README.md

   ORDER BY 'pneumonia_influenza_deaths, %' DESC, 'pneumonia_influenza_deaths' DESC
   OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

+Now we will look at several queries which again analyze pneumonia and influenza deaths.

 Number of pneumonia and influenza deaths per month, in Midwest: